nilesG/AssurityProject/README.md

 # AssurityProject
  # API AUTOMATION

- This project uses REST ASSURED (Java DSL) to query an endpoint, Validate ResponseCode and to validate JSON payload.
+ This project uses REST ASSURED (Java DSL) to query an endpoint and to validate JSON payload output.

  ## FRAME WORK STACK
  ```